shlublu/ShlubluLib/README.md

 ShlubluLib is a modular, general open-source C++ library for Linux and Windows.

-ShlubluLib is licensed under the EUPL-1.2-or-later (European Union Public Licence), please see the files "EUPL LICENSE.txt", or read the [EUPL text online](https://joinup.ec.europa.eu/collection/eupl/eupl-text-eupl-12).
+ShlubluLib is licensed under the EUPL-1.2-or-later (European Union Public Licence), please see the files "EUPL LICENCE.txt", or read the [EUPL text online](https://joinup.ec.europa.eu/collection/eupl/eupl-text-eupl-12).

 ## About